javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 But sometimes that feels limiting.
 For instance, I have a class `StreetSweeper` and a class `Bicycle`, and want to make a `StreetSweepingBicycle`.

-Or, talking about programming, we have a class `Renderer` that implements templating and a class `EventEmitter` that implements event handling, and want to merge these functionalities together with a class `Page`, to make a page that can use templates and emit events.
+Or, talking about programming, we have a class `User` and a class `EventEmitter` that implements event generation, and we'd like to add the functionality of `EventEmitter` to `User`, so that our users can emit events.

 There's a concept that can help here, called "mixins".